MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/text-to-speech.md

 ---
 title: "Implementing Text-to-Speech"
-description: "Use DependencyService to call into each platform's native text-to-speech API" ms.prod: xamarin ms.assetid: 1D6164F9-4ECE-43A6-B583-1F5D5EFC1DDF ms.technology: xamarin-forms
+description: "This article explains how to use the Xamarin.Forms DependencyService class to call into each platform's native text-to-speech API." ms.prod: xamarin ms.assetid: 1D6164F9-4ECE-43A6-B583-1F5D5EFC1DDF ms.technology: xamarin-forms